kunwarshivam1971/Web_Developement/README.md

-# 🌐 Web Development Repository
+🌐 Web Development Repository

-## 📖 About
+📖 About
-This repository contains **web development projects and practice files** created for learning and improving front-end development skills.
+This repository contains web development projects and practice files created to learn and improve front-end development skills.
-It includes work based on **HTML, CSS, and JavaScript**, with more technologies to be added in the future.
+​

-Each project or file focuses on a **specific concept or objective**, such as layout design, styling, DOM manipulation, and user interaction.
+It includes exercises using HTML, CSS, and JavaScript, focusing on layout, styling, DOM manipulation, and user interaction.

----
+​

-## 🧠 Technologies Used
+🧠 Technologies Used
-- HTML5
+HTML5

-- CSS3
+CSS3

-- JavaScript
+JavaScript

-- DOM Manipulation
+DOM Manipulation

-- Browser Events
+Browser Events

----
+​

-## 📂 Repository Structure
+📂 Repository Structure
+File names follow a unit-based naming pattern:

+practical1.*.html → Files related to Unit 1 (basic HTML/CSS/JS concepts).

+practical2.*.html → Files related to Unit 2 (forms, validation, basic JS logic).

+practical3.*.html → Files related to Unit 3 (DOM manipulation, events, dynamic content).

+practical4.*.html → Files related to Unit 4 (advanced DOM, canvas, interactivity).

+This makes it easy to find all practicals for a specific unit by checking the file name prefix.